 There's a headless (no display/audio) build, which is very useful when running the pspautotests through test.py - highly recommended way to find issues.

-The Windows port and the Qt build have interactive debuggers.
+The Windows port and the Qt build have interactive debuggers (Qt currently broken).
 Currently this is not available for mobile platforms and "SDL" builds.

 Since this emulator needs to implement the whole PSP OS, testing it against the real thing is critical.
 Some other PSP emulator authors have collaborated around creating a test suite called pspautotest, and we have picked that up and turned it into a proper test suite.
 There are two scripts: test.py and gentest.py. gentest.py uses psplink to run a test program on your real PSP and captures the text output and saves it as [test].expected.
 Then you can run the same test in PPSSPP by using test.py, which will automatically compare the output to the expected output.

-PPSSPP has few dependencies: basically zlib and OpenGL, and soon FFMPEG.
+PPSSPP has few dependencies: basically zlib and OpenGL, and its own fork of FFMPEG.
 It uses the OpenGL ES 2.0 subset of OpenGL, so that the same graphics code can be shared between all platforms.
 It does also include a few minor libraries like CityHash and libzip directly in the distribution, for ease of building on Windows.

 PPSSPP is a HLE ("high level emulation") emulator, it simulates the PSP OS as seen by the game rather than the full hardware.
 A program running on the PSP OS can send raw display lists to the graphics chips, but can't access the flash controller or the Media Engine directly, instead it has to go through libraries and the PSP OS kernel.
 We simply simulate these.
 This is a lot of work though, the PSP OS is large and has plenty of functionality so achieving 100% compatibility is difficult bordering on the impossible.
 We can get close though.